Jan Špaček: Early life and education

-he undertook several international internships and visiting scholar positions.
+where he undertook several international internships and visiting scholar positions.

 Early research (2008–2020)

 From 2008 to 2020, Špaček was a member of the Department of Biophysical Chemistry and Molecular Oncology at the Institute of Biophysics, Academy of Sciences of the Czech Republic.
 Concurrently, from 2011 to 2020, he was affiliated with the Department of Structure and Interaction of Biomolecules at Surfaces at CEITEC, Masaryk University.
 His early research focused on the electrochemical characterization of nucleic acids, including natural, modified, and unnatural nucleic acids.
-He developed an electrochemical "footprinting" to study DNA-protein interactions and developed a new method for electrochemical detection of unnatural base pairs in DNA, sensitive enough to detect single unnatural base in plasmids from semi-synthetic organisms.
+He developed an electrochemical "footprinting" technique to study DNA-protein interactions and developed a new method for electrochemical detection of unnatural base pairs in DNA, sensitive enough to detect single unnatural bases in plasmids from semi-synthetic organisms.

-U.S. collaborations and shift to astrobiology (present)
+U.S. collaborations and shift to astrobiology

-During his time at UC San Diego in 2018–2019, Špaček advanced his studies of natural nucleotides and unnatural nucleosides', leading to collaboration with synthetic biology pioneer Steven Benner.
+During his time at UC San Diego in 2018–2019, Špaček advanced his studies of natural nucleotides and unnatural nucleosides, leading to collaboration with synthetic biology pioneer Steven Benner.
 He later joined Benner's lab (Firebird Biomolecular Sciences) as a Senior Research Scientist in 2020, and began working at FfAME in 2023.
+In 2025, Špaček founded IMPRESS Spaceworks Co., where he serves as CEO, to develop the International Mars Prospecting Ride-Share System (IMPRESS), a distributed Mars exploration architecture based on planetary penetrators.

+Since 2021, Špaček has been involved in Venusian atmospheric research.
+He originally proposed an organic carbon cycle to account for observations unexplained in current models, such as a strong UV-blue absorber.
+In subsequent laboratory work, Špaček and colleagues reported that formaldehyde and carbon monoxide react in concentrated sulfuric acid to form glycolic acid, revealing glycolic acid can persist in concentrated sulfuric acid and form higher-molecular-weight colored and fluorescent organics.
+In 2026, Špaček and colleagues published a model constraining the optical properties of Venus's unidentified UV-blue cloud absorber.
+Under their aerosol distribution model, the bulk cloud liquid must have a peak decadic absorption coefficient of 1,278 cm⁻¹ at 375 nm, meaning proposed inorganic absorbers (with low molar absorption coefficients) would need to constitute a large fraction of the aerosols, and in some cases remain insufficiently absorbing even in pure form.